RCIA - Becoming Catholic

 What is the process of becoming Catholic?

-In the Catholic Church the Order of Christian Initiation for Adults (OCIA) is a process in which an individual journeys through to become a full member of the Catholic faith.
+In the Catholic Church the Rite of Christian Initiation for Adults (RCIA) is a process in which an individual journeys through to become a full member of the Catholic faith.
 This journey is something not to be rushed.

-After a period of initial inquiry, OCIA normally takes about 9 months and tends to starts in the middle of the calendar year.
+After a period of initial inquiry, RCIA normally takes about 9 months and tends to starts in the middle of the calendar year.

 OCIA involves a weekly session during the school terms and incorporates prayer, reflection and teaching in a group environment.
 The journey towards Baptism is a period of exploring, learning, growing and discerning.